jagheterfredrik/wallbox-tooling/README.md

 ## Proof of concept: Modbus TCP
 `./mbusd -d -p /dev/ttyS0 -L -`

-## MQTT Bridge
-See README.md in mqtt-proxy directory.

 ## Tooling
 Compiled versions of `gdb`, `interceptty`, `screen` and `tcpdump` compatible with the Wallbox.